 February - Learn to love saving

-With a budget in place, work out how much you can afford to save towards your goals and dreams.
+With a budget in place, work out if you can afford to save a bit towards your goals and dreams.
 What would you love to do?
-Clear debt, head off for a romantic break, build a deposit for your dream home?
+Clear debt, head off for a romantic break, build a deposit for your own home?
 Turn those dreams into reality by setting up regular payments into a savings account Link opens in a new window, so you’re less tempted to spend anything left in your bank account Link opens in a new window.
 Plus, you could even earn a bit of interest on top.
 You can set up savings pots on the Virgin Money Mobile Banking app Link opens in a new window, named after your goals.

 Even if you can only stash away a pound a day, you’d hit £28 by the end of February, a good chunk towards a meal out.
 Set aside £100 a month, and you could start December with £1,000 towards Christmas costs.